3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 ![DOM Tree](images/dom_tree.gif)

 - The DOM has properties, methods and events.
-- Each DOM "element" is an object, and may be accessed and modified independently of other content.
+- Each DOM *element* is an object, and may be accessed and modified independently of other content.
 - The DOM is a `tree` data structure consisting of parent and child nodes.
 - In the console, type `document.` and check out the available methods.
 - Demo `document.title` and `document.body.children[0]`.